biolab/orange3/doc/visual-programming/source/widgets/visualize/boxplot.rst

 For continuous attributes the widget displays:

-4. The mean (dark blue vertical line).
+4. The mean (the dark blue vertical line)

 5. Border values for the `standard deviation of the mean <https://en.wikipedia.org/wiki/Standard_deviation#Standard_deviation_of_the_mean>`__.
-   Blue highlighted area is the entire standard deviation of the mean.
+   The blue highlighted area is the entire standard deviation of the mean.

 6. The median (yellow vertical line).
 The thin blue line represents the area between the first (25%) and the third (75%) quantile, while the thin dotted line represents the entire range of values (from the lowest to the highest value in the data set for the selected parameter).
+7. Save image.
+8. Produce a report.

 For discrete attributes, the bars represent the number of instances with each particular attribute value.
 The plot shows the number of different